Baystation12/Baystation12/.github/ISSUE_TEMPLATE.md

 <!--
-	If a specific field doesn't apply, remove it!
 	Anything inside tags like these is a comment and will not be displayed in the final issue.
 	Be careful not to write inside them!
 	Joke or spammed issues can and will result in punishment.

+	All fields are required.
+	Omitting a field will result in your issue being closed.

 	PUT YOUR ANSWERS ON THE BLANK LINES BELOW THE HEADERS (The lines with four #'s)
-	Don't edit them or delete them it's part of the formatting -->
+	Don't edit them or delete them - it's part of the formatting -->

 #### Description of issue